 - House Price Prediction: Predict house price using features like House size, age of the house, number of rooms, locality, etc.

 2. Unsupervised ML

 Unsupervised ML techniques do not require any labeled data and are used for clustering data into different segments based on input features.

 Example: To segregate a group of 100 people into 5 clusters, input features can include interests, hobbies, social connections, etc.

-In the past decade, introduction to machine learning has transformed several industries, including healthcare, social media, digital marketing, real estate, logistics, supply chain & manufacturing.
+In the past decade, the introduction of machine learning has transformed several industries, including healthcare, social media, digital marketing, real estate, logistics, supply chain & manufacturing.
 Early movers in these industries have already reaped significant profits.
-There is a growing demand for a skilled workforce with machine learning along with domain knowledge.
+As a result, there is a growing demand for a skilled workforce with machine learning and domain knowledge.

 Following are a few applications where ML techniques have played a significant role: